 Natural-language | How it works: query method | Ask a free-text question about simple information in the document |

 The easiest way to start extracting simple information is to ask a natural-language question.
+For example, to extract the bodily injury liability:

 .
 You can group together other queries if the answers are located within a page or two of each other in the document.
 For example, in the group, the config also queries for the insurer's customer service phone number